Student Charter

 Can I be admitted to a study programme with prior education abroad?

 If you have completed your prior education abroad, you need an admission ruling to be able to enrol in a study programme.
 The admission ruling is issued by the Executive Board.
-You can find more information about admission to study programmes for those who have completed their prior education abroad on the Radboud University website.
-More rules about admission based on foreign qualification are available in the Registration Regulations.
+On the website of Radboud University you will find more information about admission to foreign preparatory courses.
+These Registration Regulations establish the rules for enrolment on the basis of a foreign degree.
 You can find more information in your study programme’s Education and Examination Regulations.

 Registration